roseasromeo/DeathsDoorAPWorld/README.md

 - Starting Weapon
     - Choose which weapon you would like to start with (others will be shuffled into the itempool as useful items).
     - Note: Umbrella is a much worse weapon than the other 4.
 Choose at your own risk.

+## Contributing

+If you're interested in helping out, join the discussion in the [Archipelago Discord server](https://discord.com/invite/8Z65BR2).
+We talk about the development of this in the Death's Door thread in the `future-game-design` forum!

+## Acknowledgements

+A huge amount of credit for the original logic, options, and structure of what is randomized goes to [dpinela](https://github.com/dpinela) for their work on the [Multiworld Randomizer](https://github.com/dpinela/DeathsDoor.Randomizer).

+This apworld's logic structures rely on [rule_builder](https://github.com/ArchipelagoMW/Archipelago/pull/5048) by DrTChops.
+This apworld would have taken dramatically longer to build without it.